finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new InstrumentsApi();
-            var identifierType = identifierType_example;  // string | The type of identifier being supplied
-            var identifier = identifier_example;  // string | The instrument identifier
-            var request = new UpdateInstrumentIdentifierRequest(); // UpdateInstrumentIdentifierRequest | The identifier to add, update, or remove (optional)
+            var identifierType = identifierType_example;  // string | The identifier to use to resolve the instrument e.g. \"Figi\". var identifier = identifier_example;  // string | The original value of the identifier for the requested instrument. var request = new UpdateInstrumentIdentifierRequest(); // UpdateInstrumentIdentifierRequest | The identifier to update or remove.
+This may or may not be the same identifier used              to resolve the instrument.

             try
             {